 - Our Recommended Car Insurance Providers

-What Are The Standard Types Of Car Insurance?
+What Are The 6 Difference Types Of Car Insurance?

-There are six coverages that make up a standard auto insurance policy: liability coverage, collision insurance, comprehensive insurance, medical payments coverage, personal injury protection, and uninsured and underinsured motorist coverage.
+The six common types of car insurance that make up a standard policy are liability coverage, collision insurance, comprehensive insurance, medical payments coverage, personal injury protection, and uninsured and underinsured motorist coverage.

-Let’s take a closer look at each of the standard types of auto insurance:
+Let’s take a closer look at each of the standard types of car insurance:

-Collision insurance covers the cost of damages to your car in the case that you get into a collision with another car or an object such as a telephone pole or guard rail.
+Collision insurance covers the cost of damages to your car from other cars or objects like telephone poles or guard rails.
 Generally, collision coverage also protects against rollovers and other similar accidents.

 Comprehensive car insurance picks up the slack where collision insurance leaves off, covering you against any other damages to your vehicle that aren’t due to a collision.
 Comprehensive insurance covers damages due to theft, vandalism, natural disasters, civil disturbances, and more.

 MedPay is self-explanatory: It covers the costs of vehicle-related medical treatments for both yourself and your passengers, regardless of whether you or another driver is at fault in an accident.
-Unfortunately, this type of insurance is not available in all states.
+This type of insurance is not available in all states.

 PIP is similar to MedPay, but there are a few differences between the two.
-While MedPay only covers the cost of medical treatment, PIP covers the cost of medical treatment and other injury-related losses such as lost wages from days you were unable to work.
+While MedPay only covers the medical bills, PIP covers medical treatment and other injury-related losses such as lost wages from days you were unable to work.

 While the six standard types of car insurance above are the backbone of every auto policy, they aren’t the only options available.
 Most car insurance companies have other coverage options, including: